typelevel/cats/PROCESS.md

 (e.g. 0.2.3 becomes 0.3.0).
 There are no compatibility guarantees for this type of change.

-If the major version is 1 or greater, then major additions should increment the minor version number (e.g. 1.2.3 becomes 1.3.0) and breaking or incompatible changes should increment the major number (e.g. 1.2.3 becomes 2.0.0).
+If the major version is 1 or greater, then significant additions should increment the minor version number (e.g. 1.2.3 becomes 1.3.0) and breaking or incompatible changes should increment the major number (e.g. 1.2.3 becomes 2.0.0).
 These major version bumps should only occur after substantial review, warning, and with proper deprecation cycles.